located on the Armstrong Campus

 The Bachelor of Health Sciences is designed to teach students and practicing health professionals the view that health is separate from illness.
 Students will develop expertise in the health sciences, while focusing on applied health-related areas.

 The mission of the Bachelor of Health Sciences is to educate and prepare health professionals in Health Sciences, Health Service Administration, Health Informatics, and Human Performance and Fitness Management by providing real-world industry exposure and experience, evidence-based practice, and population responsiveness to undergraduate students guided by current health sciences theory and practice to ensure that both individuals and communities reach their highest levels of health and wellbeing.

-The Health Sciences program is composed of four areas of concentration:
+The Health Sciences program is composed of five areas of concentration:

 The Waters College of Health Professions is comprised of multiple areas of study, each with its own academic focus, target population, and professional expectancy.
 The generalist emphasis in health science provides students with an opportunity to explore the discipline as a means of making informed career and academic pathway decisions.
 It is especially appealing for those who wish to matriculate within the health professions while addressing admissions requirements of other programs such as nursing or physical therapy.
 Additionally, the generalist emphasis is beneficial to those wishing to study general health areas – such as nutrition, fitness, health promotion and epidemiology – as a means of preparation for graduate study.

 The administration and management of healthcare programs in a variety of settings, including hospitals, group practices, the private sector, the health and fitness industry, sales, gerontology and public health.